Top of Page

 Program Scholarships

 The Dr. Pallavi Patel College of Health Care Sciences is pleased to offer a wide-range of scholarships to assist our students in achieving their dream of becoming an excellent health care provider.
-The scholarship deadline is June 23, 2023 for this year.

 General Scholarship Application